kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 [htsjdk jar](http://search.maven.org/remotecontent?filepath=com/github/samtools/htsjdk/2.4.1/htsjdk-2.4.1.jar) from
 [Maven central](http://search.maven.org/).

-If you have [Homebrew](http://brew.sh/) installed on your MacOSX system, then you can install the required pre-requisites using the following command:
+If you have [Homebrew](http://brew.sh/) installed on your MacOSX system, then you can install the required packages using the following command:

     brew install mpich libcsv openssl